musictheory/SwiffCore/readme.md

 For [Theory Lessons](http://itunes.apple.com/us/app/theory-lessons/id493157418?ls=1&mt=8) on an iPhone 3GS, SwiffCore rendered all of my movies at a full 20fps (the original frame rate) without using wantsLayer.
 I then promoted specific SwiffPlacedObject instances to have their own layer (wantsLayer=YES) to create fluid 60fps animations.

-I did this by using running [UpgradeToLayers.jsfl](https://github.com/musictheory/SwiffCore/blob/master/Examples/UpgradeToLayers.jsfl) on my source movies.
+I did this by running [UpgradeToLayers.jsfl](https://github.com/musictheory/SwiffCore/blob/master/Examples/UpgradeToLayers.jsfl) on my source movies.
 This assigns an instance name of `_layer_X` (X increments) to each movie clip involved in a motion tween.
 At runtime, in the `-swiffView:willUpdateCurrentFrame:` delegate callback, I promote these placed objects to wantsLayer=YES:

     - (void) swiffView:(SwiffView *)swiffView willUpdateCurrentFrame:(SwiffFrame *)frame
     {